mongodb/docs/source/includes/mongodb-compatibility-table-rust.rst

 The Rust driver is not compatible with MongoDB server versions older than 3.6.

-(*) Not all features in MongoDB 4.4 are available in this version of the driver including OCSP.
-These features will be included in future versions of the driver.
+(*) Not all features in MongoDB are available in this version of the driver.
+Unsupported features include :ref:`Change Streams <changeStreams>`, :manual:`Causal Consistency </core/causal-consistency-read-write-concerns>`, and :atlas:`Serverless Instance </reference/serverless-instance-limitations>` support.